CMMercier/THM_Write-Ups/Wreath.md

 Description: Learn how to pivot through a network by compromising a public facing web machine and tunnelling your traffic to access other machines in Wreath's network.

+Note: I do not go into detail here as this is mostly guided.
+I do show how I arrived at each answer but I highly suggest watching the provided video guide available on TryHackMe for this network first if you find yourself lost.

 ## Task 1 - 4
 Have no questions that require an answer.